xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

 The following example illustrates how to connect to a Postgre database that can be used in a whole project.

-**Requirements**:
+> Requirements:

-- You have already set up your Postgre database.
+> - You have already set up your Postgre database.
-- Postgre database is running.
+> - Postgre database is running.

 To establish a connection, go to **Project > Settings > Database**.
 In **Database**: